CHP Seeks Driverless Tesla With Man Riding In Back Seat Along Bay Area Roads

 SAN FRANCISCO (BCN) — The California Highway Patrol is looking for a man who appears to have been riding alone in the backseat of his Tesla while the car drove itself around automatically on Bay Area roads.

-On Saturday, the CHP posted two photos on its Facebook page that show the unidentified man in the back seat of the car and what looks like an empty driver’s seat.READ MORE: Newsom Unveils State's COVID Recovery Plan; $75B Budget Surplus To Provide For Direct Payments
+On Saturday, the CHP posted two photos on its Facebook page that show the unidentified man in the back seat of the car and what looks like an empty driver’s seat.READ MORE: San Leandro Police Investigating Weekend Attack On Elderly Asian American Man

-“The CHP received a report of the incident as third-hand information, and it is under investigation,” CHP officials wrote in a post that accompanied the photos.READ MORE: Asian American Attacks: San Francisco Police Investigate Two Separate Assaults Against Asian Victims on Muni Buses in Tenderloin
+“The CHP received a report of the incident as third-hand information, and it is under investigation,” CHP officials wrote in a post that accompanied the photos.READ MORE: VIDEO: Asian Couple Robbed, Dragged By Car in Oakland

 The CHP urged anyone who sees such incidents to immediately call 911.